tiagoprn/pydo/README.md

     - `PostgreSQL` as the database , with `SQLAlchemy` as the abstraction layer
     - Background task processing using `Celery` with `RabbitMQ` as the broker

 - API documentation: I integrated `Flasgger` (`Swagger` wrapper), using doctrings on the API endpoints to write the documentation.
 But due to a bug I could investigate deeply I cannot use the "Try It Out" functionality: every time we type the values on the fields, they get automatically deleted.
-So, to compensate that, you will find a `postman` collection file you can import into postman the postman site/app to play with the API: <./pydo.postman_collection.json>
+So, to compensate that, you will find a [postman collection file you can import into postman the postman site/app to play with the API](./pydo.postman_collection.json)

 ## How to run this project locally (development environment)